Collateral Source Rule | How Does It Work?

 Why Is the Collateral Source Rule Good for Victims?

-So, in some cases, it essentially permits a plaintiff to recover damages twice for some or all of their economic losses.
-So in a personal injury case in Maryland, the jury is not told if health insurance or worker's compensation insurance paid all or a portion of the plaintiff’s medical bills.
+So, in some cases, it permits a plaintiff to recover damages twice for some or all of their economic losses.
+So in a personal injury case in Maryland, the jury is not told if health insurance or worker’s compensation insurance paid all or a portion of the plaintiff’s medical bills.

 History of the Collateral Source Rule

-This Maryland rule of evidence which dates back to 1899.
-The rule is grounded in the long-standing policy decision that should a windfall arise as a consequence of an outside payment, the party to benefit from that collateral source – that the injured party likely paid for through insurance premiums - is the person who has been injured, not the one whose wrongful acts caused the injury.
+This Maryland rule of evidence dates back to 1899.
+The rule is grounded in the long-standing policy decision that should a windfall arise as a consequence of an outside payment, the party to benefit from that collateral source – that the injured party likely paid for through insurance premiums – is the person who has been injured, not the one whose wrongful acts caused the injury.

-The Justification for the Collateral Source Rule
+The Justification for the Maryland Collateral Source Rule

 Exceptions to the Collateral Source Rule